Survivalists & Preppers: What are they, and what do they Believe?

 - Government Handouts: Over 50% of our population now relies on at least one government handout to live, which accounts for 18.4% of all income.

 - Government Handouts: As of December 2012, 1 out of every 5 households (47.8 million people) relies on food stamps to feed their family.

 - Pharmaceutical Dependence: The average American fills 12 prescription medications each year, the average senior fills over 31 prescriptions every year.

 - Pharmaceutical Dependence: According to the Journal of the American Medical Association, in an average week, 81% of Americans use at least one medication, 50% take at least one prescription drug, and 7% take 5 or more drugs.

 - Technology Dependence: In 2012 over 91% of Americans used cell phones; they sent over 2.27 trillion text messages.

 In my opinion, this country has been teetering on the edge of a socioeconomic collapse for the last couple decades.
-From Nixon’s policies in the 1970’s that took the world of the gold standard, to the financial crisis of 2008, our country has done very little to solve our economic problems.
-In fact, both sides of the political aisle seem to being everything they can to make it worse.
+From Nixon’s policies in the 1970’s that took the world of the gold standard to the financial crisis of 2008, our country has done very little to solve our economic problems.
+In fact, both sides of the political aisle seem to doing everything they can to make it worse.

 So what is a Survivalist, and why is prepping becoming so popular?

 So you can choose to keep adding cards to a house that’s about to collapse, or you can start to rely on yourself and make sure you’re able to provide for your family when everyone else is wondering how they’re going to put food on the table.
-In my opinion, the choice is pretty simple; you can continue to rely on a government and a way of life that got us into this mess, or you can start to take back the power and learn how to live a self-reliant lifestyle.
+In my opinion, the choice is pretty simple; you can continue to rely on a government and a way of life that got us into this mess, or you can start to take back your freedom and learn how to live a self-reliant lifestyle.